vistadataproject/documents/README.md

 * A one-year research and discovery proof-of-concept.
 * A data-centric approach to VISTA data (not a code-centric approach).
-* A web-standards approach to exposing and managing data (not a VA or VISTA-specific approach).
+* A web-standards approach to exposing and managing data (not a VISTA-specific approach).
-* The prototype will be implemented exclusively with Javascript and web technologies (not MUMPS).

 __What this project is not:__

-* Product Development
-* MUMPS development
-* VISTA package enhancement
+* Existing VISTA package enhancement
-* __No existing VISTA routines, packages, or modules will be changed or affected in any way (i.e.'non-invasive')__
+* __No existing VISTA routines, packages, or modules will be changed or affected in any way (i.e. this is 'non-invasive')__

 ## Technical Overview